robinagandhi/swa/pages/syllabus.md

 * SA8.
 Students will be able to use modern software engineering tools for code management and collaboration

 # Teaching methods
-* A combination of *good readings*, *discussions* and *trying out methods learned*.
+* A combination of *readings*, *discussions* and *trying out methods learned*.
 * Team-based working sessions and check-ins with the instructor.
-* Quizzes per module.
+* Quiz for every module.
-* Group assignments.
+* Team-based assignments.
 * Timed, open book exams with access to a network-connected computer.
+Exams are to be completed individually.

 # Resource Materials

 Lecture slides, videos, readings, and supplemental materials will be organized using modules in Canvas.

-## Textbooks
+## Textbooks/References

 Instead of a single textbook, I have identified a series of books available from the library as e-books.
 You will need to use NU VPN and authenticate with your user-id to access these books.
 Alternatively, you could use single sign-on using your `@unomaha.edu` email on safari books online.